 - a.
 Demonstrate that the engineering design and development process is complete - b.
 Demonstrate that the design risks have been minimized - c.
-Demonstrate that the system will meet specifications - d.
+Demonstrate that the system will meet specifications

+- d.
 Assess the system's military utility when introduced - e.
 Determine whether the engineering design is supportable (practical, maintainable, safe, etc.) for operational use - f.
 Provide test data with which to examine and evaluate trade-offs against specification requirements, life cycle cost, and schedule - g.
 Perform the logistics testing efforts to evaluate the achievement of supportability goals, the adequacy of the support package for the system, (e.g., deliverable maintenance tools, test equipment, technical publications, maintenance instructions, and personnel skills and training requirements, etc.)

 - a.
 All contractor/system developer in-house effort - b.
 Where applicable, models, tests and associated simulations (e.g., such as wind tunnel, static, drop, and fatigue); integration ground tests; test bed aircraft and associated support; qualification test and evaluation, development flight test, test instrumentation, environmental tests, ballistics, radiological, range and accuracy demonstrations, test facility operations, test equipment (including its support equipment), chase and calibrated pacer aircraft and support thereto, and logistics testing - c.
-For aircraft; avionics integration test composed of the following: - i.
-Test bench/laboratory, including design, acquisition, and installation of basic computers and test equipment that will provide an ability to simulate in the laboratory the operational environment of the

-- avionics system/subsystem - ii.
+For aircraft, avionics integration test composed of the following: - i.
+Test bench/laboratory, including design, acquisition, and installation of basic computers and test equipment that will provide an ability to simulate in the laboratory the operational environment of the avionics system/subsystem - ii.
 Air vehicle equipment, consisting of the avionics and/or other air vehicle subsystem modules that are required by the bench/lab or flying test bed in order to provide a compatible airframe avionics system/subsystem for evaluation purposes - iii.
 Flying test bed, including requirements analysis, design of modifications, lease or purchase of test bed aircraft, modification of aircraft, installation of avionics equipment and instrumentation, and checkout of an existing aircraft used essentially as a flying avionics laboratory - iv.
 Avionics test program, consisting of the effort required to develop test plans/procedures, conduct tests, and analyze hardware and software test results to verify the avionics equipment's operational capability and compatibility as an integrated air vehicle subsystem - v.
 Software, referring to the effort required to design, code, de-bug, and document software programs necessary to direct the avionics integration test - d.
 For engines: engine military qualification tests and engine preliminary flight rating tests - e.
 For sea systems: model basin, hydrostatic, fatigue, shock, special sea tests and trials, etc., including the Expanded Ship Work Breakdown Structure (ESWBS), trials agenda preparation, data collection and analysis (842); dock and sea trials (9823); and hull vibration survey (9825) elements - f.
 For missiles: test articles such as inert measurement vehicles, launch separation vehicles, separation and control test vehicles, boost test vehicles - g.
-For ordnance: test articles such as ballistic test rounds, inert measurement rounds, dummy rounds, launch separation rounds, etc. - K.3.4.2 Operational Test and Evaluation.
-The test and evaluation conducted by agencies other than the developing command to assess the prospective system's military utility, operational effectiveness, operational suitability, logistics supportability (including compatibility, inter-operability, reliability, maintainability, logistic requirements, etc.), cost of ownership, and need for any modifications.
+For ordnance: test articles such as ballistic test rounds, inert measurement rounds, dummy rounds, launch separation rounds, etc.